joglr/katpis/README.md

 ## Template
 `template <filename-with-extension>`

+Generates a .java file with some boilerplate/template content for parsing, input and output.

-Example: `katpis template Hello.java`, will generate a java file with some parsing template content, to the current directory.
+Example: `katpis template Hello.java` creates a Hello.java in the current directory.

 ## Development